emilianvrd/Maneuvers/Science maneuvers/Fighting moves/Brawling Moves.md

 ## Brutal Shove
 Push\
 1 action\
 You make a powerful strike to push your foe away.
 Make a Melee Strike with a two handed weapon.
-On a success, the target is also moved 4m away from you, or becomes Off-guard until the start of your next turn if the area it would be moved into is occupied.
+On a success, the target is also moved 4m directly away from you, or becomes Off-guard until the start of your next turn if the area it would be moved into is occupied.

 ## Combat Grab
 Grapple\